-- You must feed all weaned calves at least twice a day. - If you keep your calves housed in a group and they do not have continuous access to feed, or are not fed by an automatic-feeding system, you must make sure each calf has access to food at the same time as the others in the feeding group. - As well as the general requirements for providing drinking water in SMR 18, you must give your calves fresh drinking water at all times in hot weather conditions or when they are ill. - You must give all calves food which contains enough iron to make sure they have a blood haemoglobin level of at least 4.5mmol/litre. - You must provide a minimum daily ration of fibrous food for each calf over two weeks old.
-You must then raise the quantity in line with the growth of your calf at least 100g at two weeks old to at least 250g at 20 weeks old. - You must make sure that each calf receives bovine colostrum as soon as possible after it is born.
+- You must feed all weaned calves at least twice a day. - If you keep your calves housed in a group and they do not have continuous access to feed, or are not fed by an automatic-feeding system, you must make sure each calf has access to food at the same time as the others in the feeding group. - As well as the general requirements for providing drinking water in SMR 18, you must give your calves fresh drinking water at all times in hot weather conditions or when they are ill. - You must give all calves food which contains enough iron to make sure they have a blood haemoglobin level of at least 4.5mmol/litre. - You must make sure that each calf receives bovine colostrum as soon as possible after it is born.
 This must be within the first six hours of life.

-For further information on the minimum standards for the protection of calves please contact DARD Veterinary Service on 0845 3044500 or visit the DARD website www.dardni.gov.uk/cross-compliance
+For further information on the minimum standards for the protection of calves please contact DARD Veterinary Service on 0300 200 7840 or visit the DARD website www.dardni.gov.uk/cross-compliance